Social Media Growth

 - A new medium to give your company an edge over market leaders

-- A great way to make new friends and business acquaintances
+- A great way to make new friends, leads, prospects and business acquaintances

 - More powerful way to connect your company and brand with consumers

-A Better Way to Look at It Social’s strength is in the numbers and building a critical mass of followers, connections, and interactions.
+A Better Way to Look at It.
+Social’s strength is in the numbers and building a critical mass of followers, connections, and interactions.
 Those with successful accounts will tell you their social efforts do have presence and can influence and generate sales.
 Obviously, social can build your career, brand, and position you directly in the lives of people.
-You can connect with wonderful people.
-You can also connect with powerful, successful people.
-These enabled, limitless, inspiring people can change your life.

 Once you get into social and make these connections, you realize the power of social media is in how much effort you put into it and how strategically you use it.
-Join me on Twitter gord_collins to talk business, sports, travel, fun, food and entertainment.
+Join me on Twitter gord collins to talk business, sports, travel, fun, food and entertainment.
 I’ll be touching on everything!
-Check out this excellent infographic by MarketingProfs on the growth of social media.
-Numbers are good but it’s the power it gives you that’s more important.
-It what they call engagement and the power of persusasion.

 Also, see my post on Fascination, something that can pay dividends for you if you’re promoting yourself.
 And today, successful business is about successful people.